Isaac Paredes Player Props: Rays vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 19th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 16th in MLB.

-- The Pirates' 3.59 team ERA ranks seventh across all MLB pitching staffs.
+- The Pirates have a 3.64 team ERA that ranks ninth among all league pitching staffs.

-- The Pirates allow the fourth-fewest home runs in baseball (23 total, 0.8 per game).
+- Pirates pitchers combine to surrender 26 home runs (0.8 per game), the fifth-fewest in the league.

-- Contreras (3-1 with a 3.58 ERA and 24 strikeouts in 27 2/3 innings pitched) gets the start for the Pirates, his sixth of the season.
+- Velasquez gets the start for the Pirates, his seventh of the season.
+He is 4-2 with a 3.06 ERA and 32 strikeouts in 32 1/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Los Angeles Dodgers, when he threw six scoreless innings while giving up two hits.
+- In his most recent appearance on Saturday, the right-hander went six scoreless innings against the Washington Nationals while surrendering five hits.

-- The 23-year-old has put up an ERA of 3.58, with 7.8 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.